bryan-emerson/project_six/readme.md

     "url": "www.google.com"
 }
 ```

-please not that the "__v" and "_id" key value pairs are generated automatically.
+please note that the "__v" and "_id" key value pairs are generated automatically.